Daeodon

-Daeodon is an extinct genus of entelodont even-toed ungulates that inhabited North America about 29 to 15.97 million years ago from the early Oligocene to late early Miocene.
+Daeodon is an extinct genus of entelodont even-toed ungulates that inhabited North America about 29 to 19 million years ago from the early Oligocene to late early Miocene, making it one of the last known entelodonts.
 The type species is Daeodon shoshonensis, described from a very fragmentary holotype by Cope.
 Some authors synonymize it with Dinohyus hollandi and several other species (see below), but due to the lack of diagnostic material, this may be questionable.

 Another large member of this family, possibly larger than Daeodon, is the Asian Paraentelodon, but it is known by very incomplete material.

 Taxonomy

 The genus Daeodon was erected by the American anatomist and paleontologist Edward Drinker Cope in 1878.
 He classified it as a perissodactyl and thought that it was closely related to Menodus.
 This classification persisted until the description of "Elotherium" calkinsi in 1905, a very similar and much more complete animal from the same rocks, which was promptly assigned as a species of Dynohyus by Peterson (1909).
 This led to Daeodons reclassification as a member of the family Entelodontidae.
 The exact relationships between Daeodon and other entelodonts are not well understood; some authors (Lucas et al., 1998) consider the greater morphological similarity of Daeodon to Paraentelodon rather than to earlier North American entelodonts, like Archaeotherium, as evidence for Daeodon being a descendant from a Late Oligocene immigration of large Asian entelodonts to North America.
 However, the existence of distinct specimens of Archaeotherium showing characters reminiscent of those present in both Paraentelodon and Daeodon raises the possibility of both genera actually descending from a North American common ancestor.
 Although not specified in Cope's original description, the name Daeodon comes from the Greek words daios, meaning "hostile" or "dreadful" and odon, meaning "teeth".